DionMS8/Reported-Cases-App/README.md

 ## Project Procedure

-- Create a React App on the Client Side (npx create-react-app)
+- Create a React App on the Client Side
 - npm run start (on the client side)
 - Open localhost:3000
 - Connect to the MongoDB Database